Healthy Banana Oatmeal Pancakes

 - Baking powder: This helps the pancakes to rise and gives them a fluffy texture.
 Make sure it is not expired.

 You can make banana oatmeal pancakes without a blender by using a food processor or mixing bowl instead.
 I love serving them with syrup, more bananas and berries but feel free to add alternatives like whipped cream and chocolate sauce.

-If you want to add more flavor, then sprinkle chocolate chips, nuts or berries onto the pancakes as they cook on the griddle.
+If you want to add more flavor, then sprinkle chocolate chips, nuts or blueberries onto the pancakes as they cook on the griddle.
 You can also add more spices such as pumpkin pie spice, nutmeg or cardamom when making the batter.

 This recipe can be easily made gluten-free and dairy-free with simple ingredient swaps.
 For example, dairy milk can be swapped with almond milk or oat milk.